dantegg/react-animation/README.md

 # react-animation
-a react demo with ant motion
+a react demo with ant motion<br/>
+this is a login react animate demo<br/>